Please visit our Facebook page for news and day to day happenings on the farm.

 From June 15th to October 1st we are happy to provide drop-in tours of our working farm as well as a more hands-on, Chore Time experience.
 Learn more.

 The online farm store is available year round.
-Just place your order and we'll contact you to arrange delivery.
+Just place your order and we'll contact you to arrange delivery or pickup.

 Community Shared Agriculture (CSA) directly connects farmers and consumers together through a "food subscription".
 We are taking orders to join us for the 2017/2018 season with our flexible format.
 You may join at any time to enjoy monthly deliveries of delicious, local, pasture raised meats.
 Please contact us for more information.